MindExpanse/NoduleClassification/README.md

 # MIE-GAT (Multi-perspective Information Enhancement Graph Attention Network)
-Code for the paper "MIE-GAT: A Multi-perspective Information Enhancement Graph Attention Network for Automated Lung Nodule Diagnosis in CT Images".
+Code for the paper "MIE-GAT: A Multi-perspective Information Enhancement Graph Attention Network for Benign and Malignant Classification of Pulmonary Nodules".
 ## Requirement
 Python 3.9.18